 In most of the major European languages, Columbus' name is similar to the Italian one: It's Christophe Colomb in French, Kristoffer Kolumbus in Swedish, Christoph Kolumbus in German and Christoffel Columbus in Dutch.

 So perhaps the question that should be asked is how Cristoforo Colombo ended up as Cristóbal Colón in his adopted country of Spain.
 (Sometimes his first name in Spanish is rendered as Cristóval, which is pronounced the same.)
 Unfortunately, the answer to that appears to be lost in history.
 Most historical accounts indicate that Colombo changed his name to Colón when he moved to Spain and became a citizen.
 The reasons remain unclear, although he most likely did it to make himself sound more Spanish, just as as many European immigrants to the early United States often anglicized their last names or changed them entirely.
-In other languages of the Iberian Peninsula, his name has characteristics of both the Spanish and Italian versions: Cristóvão Colombo in Portuguese and Cristofor Colom in Catalan.
+In other languages of the Iberian Peninsula, his name has characteristics of both the Spanish and Italian versions: Cristóvão Colombo in Portuguese and Cristofor Colom in Catalan (one of the languages of Spain).

 Incidentally, some historians have questioned the traditional accounts surrounding Columbus' Italian origins.
 Some even claim that Columbus was in reality a Portuguese Jew whose real name was Salvador Fernandes Zarco.